TDRRmk2/acs-libs/README.md

 # acs-libs
 A collection of Zandronum ACS libraries.
-Mainly GDCC.
+Mainly GDCC's C front.

 ## paketlib
-A library for Zandronum written in plain ACS (BCS and GDCC headers coming at a later date) that allows creating packets, sending and reading them over the network very easily.
+A library for Zandronum written in plain ACS (BCS and C headers to use the enhanced language features are available, too) that allows creating packets, sending and reading them over the network very easily.
 As an example:
 ```c
 Script "lol" OPEN